 The jojoba seeds, from which the jojoba oil is produced, are surprisingly large, with a thick, brown shell.
 They actually look more like walnuts than seeds.
 Anyway.

-Jojoba oil is a usual suspect when it comes to beard oils.
+Jojoba oil is a usual suspect when it comes to good beard oils, a natural part of any beard oil set.
 It has a similar molecular structure to sebum oil (that is naturally produced by the hair follicles, remember?), so it is embraced warmly by beard hair.

 It also has an extended shelf life, which is great when it comes to beard oil.
 With only a few drops a day, you won’t have to worry that the oil is going rancid by the time you run through the bottle.